Drive-thru COVID-19 Vaccination Clinic At Dover International Speedway Brings 'A Lot Of Hope' To Delaware

 The clinic became a milestone for many receiving their second doses as it signifies, perhaps, the beginning of a return to normalcy.

-“You have no idea how it feels to think about being normal again, to see grandchildren and children and go shopping and eat in a restaurant,” Linda Kopishke said.MORE NEWS: 2 People Stabbed At Hatfield Township Playground, Officials Say
+“You have no idea how it feels to think about being normal again, to see grandchildren and children and go shopping and eat in a restaurant,” Linda Kopishke said.MORE NEWS: City Opens COVID-19 Mass Vaccination Clinic At Martin Luther King Jr. Older Adult Center In North Philadelphia

 “I work on the front lines and it’s heartbreaking but it’s finally a relief that maybe we can start to move on start to get past this.
 It’s a lot of hope today,” Julie Gray said.